 Now, let’s go back to our local business example.
-In case you are wondering whether or not to include in your domain name your geographical areas such as town, neighborhood or even landmark name, we did a little experiment search in Google to see what domain names rank highest.
-We typed anonymously ‘flowers Notting hill’ in google.co.uk and we looked at the results on the first three pages.
+In case you are wondering whether or not to include in your domain name your geographical areas such as a town, a neighborhood or even a landmark name, we did a little experiment search in Google to see what domain names rank highest.
+We typed anonymously ‘flowers Notting Hill’ in google.co.uk and we looked at the results on the first three pages.

 If we do not count the ad links and Google + Local pages links (this is why it absolutely import to list your business in Google +) we had a list of 28 websites.
-Only 1 had ‘Notting hill’ keywords included in the domain.
-And yes, it was nottinghillflowers.co.uk and it ranked on top of the first page!
+Only 1 had ‘Notting Hill’ keywords included in the domain.
+And yes, it was nottinghillflowers.co.uk and is ranked on top of the first page!

 Surprising or not there is a website listed in the bottom of the second page with a domain name newyorkcitymanhattanflorist.com.